BLUE HORIZON, BOOK 4

 “What do you mean the crew belongs to you?”
 Rezo spat.
-“These people are mine and I won’t let you have them!”
+“These people are mine and they aren’t going anywhere with you!”

-“Do you really want to tangle with my lawyer?
+“Do you really want a legal battle with my lawyer?
 If you want me off your ship, so be it.
 The others are coming with me.”
 He turned to the orange cat and said, “Mr. Jones, inform your crewmates of the circumstances.
 Since we are all unwelcome here, we must leave immediately, so you’ll all need to gather your belongings as quickly as possible.
 Once back on Dennier, I will grant them the shore leave they won’t get here.”

 Jonesy swallowed, glanced quickly at Rezo, and then nodded slowly to the wolf.
 “Aye, sir,” he acknowledged before getting up from his seat.